SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 weight: 20
 ---

-This section contains instructions on how you can implement various operations ranging from registering onto SynBioHub to uploading your genetic designs on SynBioHub, by using the user interface of SynBiohub.
+This section contains instructions on how you can implement various operations ranging from registering onto SynBioHub to uploading your genetic designs on SynBioHub, by using the user interface of SynBioHub.
 The sub-sections are as follows:

 ## 1. Searching for Information

+There are a variety of ways to search for information in SynBioHub, such as using keywords, sequences as well as SPARQL queries.
+They're explained in detail as follows:

-### 1.1 Searching using keywords
+### 1.1 Keyword Search

-To search amongst various resources, follow these steps:
+To search amongst various records, follow these steps:

 1. Navigate to SynBioHub's home page.

-2. In the search box, enter the keywords for the resource you want to search for and click on the search button.
+2. In the search box, enter the keywords for the record you want to search for and click on the search button.

-3. Subsequently, a list of resources matching the keywords that you've entered shall appear on your screen.
+3. Subsequently, a list of records matching the keywords that you've entered shall appear on your screen.

-4. Select the desired resource from the list.
+4. Select the desired record from the list.

 ### 1.2 Sequence Search